 You might already be familiar with this issue in mathematics.
 Ideally, in mathematics, we can't divide a number by zero.
 If you are trying to do the same in Excel, then you would get this prompt.
 While working on any formula, just make sure that the provided values are correct and that you don't divide a number by 0.

 This is a more complex Microsoft Excel error.
 It mostly happens when the values entered in your formula are wrong or you have named it incorrectly.
 To avoid this, make sure that you have typed everything the right way.
 You can also use Excel's native Formula Builder feature to avoid this.

 The #NULL!
-Error occurs when we define a range or intersection in Excel that doesn’t really exist.
+The error occurs when we define a range of intersection in Excel that doesn't exist.
 We use special symbols like comma, semicolon, space, and colon to define a range in Excel.
 For instance, use a comma to refer to two cells or use a colon to separate two cells.
-A space would refer to their intersection instead.
+Space would refer to their intersection instead.

 The not-applicable error can happen due to different scenarios.
 For instance, it can occur if you are referring to a formula that no longer exists, if the referred column or row has been deleted, or if you are referring to a worksheet that doesn't exist anymore.
 Simple check your formula and the references to avoid this.

 While the #NUM!
 Excel error is common, it can easily be resolved.
 It occurs when a numeric value has been entered in the wrong way or is invalid.
 It usually happens when we enter something additional (like $, -, %, etc.) before or after the numeric values.
 To avoid this, just enter the basic numeric data.
 For example, instead of writing $10 simply write 10.

 To avoid the above-listed Excel problems or any other related issue, consider following these Excel tips.